 Headless CMS: A content management system containing the back-end only and which makes content accessible via an API for any device.
 As opposed to a traditional CMS which contains both the back-end (example: content repository) and front-end (example: the website).

 SEO: Search Engine Optimisation.
-The art of optimising a web application (most commonly websites) for better visibility on more relevant searches within major search engines (such as Google).
+The art of optimising a web application for better visibility on major search engines, such as Google, when a user searches for a relevant term.

 SEO for a traditional CMS